Introduction

 2021 Mineral Resource Estimate

-In May 2021, Copper Fox filed an NI 43-101 Technical Report which included the results of an updated mineral resource for the Schaft Creek copper-molybdenum-gold silver porphyry project (click for report).
-To date the limits of the Schaft Creek deposit have not been defined and the area surrounding the deposit is considered to have excellent potential to contain porphyry style copper mineralization (i.e., the Discovery zone, DDH 2012CF427 returned 0.24% Cu, 0.14 g/t Au and 0.006% Mo over a core interval of 336.7 metres (m)).
-The Discovery zone is located approximately 2km to the north of the Schaft Creek deposit and several other exploration targets in the vicinity have not been drill tested.
+In May 2021, Copper Fox filed an NI 43-101 Technical Report which included the results of an updated MRE for the Schaft Creek copper-molybdenum-gold silver porphyry project (Click here for MRE).
+To date the limits of the Schaft Creek deposit have not been defined based on mineralized intervals intersected during the 2023-2025 geotechnical drilling programs.
+The area surrounding the deposit is considered to have excellent potential to contain porphyry style copper mineralization (i.e., the Discovery zone, located approximately 2km north of the Schaft Creek deposit; DDH 2012CF427 returned 0.24% Cu, 0.14 g/t Au and 0.006% Mo over a core interval of 336.7 metres (m)).

 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.